 Poles range in price tremendously even within the same category.
 Fix the maximum price you can afford before starting to review every pole that’s on the market.
 Focus on the key attributes and not the “nice to haves”

-- What actually does the Pole Package include?
+- What does the pole package include?

 - Balance